 How to find people to join your D&D adventure

-If you don’t have a group to play with, here’s a few ways to find some adventurers.
+If you don’t have a group to play with, here are a few ways to find some adventurers.

 Social media: Dungeons & Dragons can be played together online just as well as it can in real life.
 If you’re looking for a group, it’s easy enough to set up a Skype chat and get playing.
 Twitter can be very useful for this, as can Facebook groups.

-With these tips, you should be well on your way to starting your Dungeons & Dragons adventure.
+With these tips, you should be well on your way to start playing your first Dungeons & Dragons adventure.
 If more experienced players have any further tips, we’d love to see them in the comments below!